BelgianBiodiversityPlatform/python-dwca-reader/doc/tutorial.rst

     from collections import Counter

+    from dwca.read import DwCAReader
+    from dwca.darwincore.utils import qualname as qn

-    with DwCAReader('gbif-results.zip') as dwca:
+    with DwCAReader('/Users/nicolasnoe/Desktop/gbif-results.zip') as dwca:

-        # As the core file is an Occurrence, stored in temporary folder
-        path = dwca.absolute_temporary_path('occurrence.txt')

         count_species = Counter()

         for row in dwca:
             count_species.update([row.data[qn('scientificName')]])

+        print(count_species)

 Hence, the added value of Pandas depends on the type of analysis.
 Some more extensive applications of Pandas to work with Darwin Core data is provided in this `data cleaning`_ tutorial and `data analysis`_ tutorial.